Updated: Jun 20, 2021

 P.S.: I see myself a liberation theologian considering my commitment to the poor and their historical praxis, and who uses this new way of doing theology as a hermeneutical approach to my academic work on ethics, bioethics, and global health.
 However, in the US, I think that most theologians do not see me as a liberation theologian, but as an ethicist, because I don’t study liberation theology as a historical contextual theology.
 I am an ethicist, but I do ethics, bioethics and global health in a liberating way.

-*Alexandre A. Martins is an assistant professor at Marquette University in Wisconsin, EUA.
+*Alexandre A. Martins is an assistant professor at Marquette University in Wisconsin, USA.
 Author of several articles and books in social ethics and bioethics, such as Covid-19, Política e Fé: Bioética em diálogo com a realidade enlouquecida (Gênio Criador, 2020);The Cry of the Poor: liberation ethics and justice in health care (Lexington Books, 2020)